aydindemircioglu/LIBLINEAR.gpu/README.md

 seems to be very low (roughly 20%) it might be the serial code that keeps the GPU from flying.

+- Because of slight differences in floating point precision, the results of the GPU and CPU versions are not necessarily exactly the same.
+Also, the randomization is different, so one cannot expect the very same results.

 - Hyperthreading seems to hurt the multicore version of Liblinear.
 This should not hurt the GPU port though.

 - For now prediction is not touched at all, though it probably can be speed up too.

+- As small candidate sizes does not help gpu parallelization, we fixed this to be 32768. there seems to be little gain to start with a small size and increase it in our experiments.

 ## Restrictions